panyam/pcachapter/CHAPTER.md

 ### Implementation Structure

-The Hello World SensorScope implementation follows a modular architecture that separates universal PCA logic from platform-specific adapters. **For complete setup instructions, see the README.md in the `src/hello-world-pca/` directory** - it provides step-by-step installation and testing guidance.
+The SensorScope implementation follows a modular architecture that separates universal PCA logic from platform-specific adapters. **For complete setup instructions, see the README.md in the `src/sensorscope/` directory** - it provides step-by-step installation and testing guidance.

 ```
-src/hello-world-pca/
+src/sensorscope/
 ├── shared/                    # Universal components (focus of this section)
 │   ├── pca_core.py           # Core PCA processing logic ← Key implementation
 │   ├── data_validation.py    # Input validation utilities